Dental Implants in Towson

 Dental Implant costs:

 Lets be honest, dental care is expensive.
 Our fee to place a standard dental implant, insert the appropriate abutement, and insert a porcelain crown is $3,500.00.
 We feel that this is a reasonable cost in the Towson, Baltimore and Maryland area.
 We we will do everything we can to make it affordable.
-We participate with most PPO plans so your out of pocket should be minimal.
 We will gladly work out a payment plan and offer financing.
 As mentioned above, sometimes additional services are sometimes needed like bone grafting.
 Financing can be discussed at well over a six month period.

 Please contact us for a complimentary consultation to see if dental implants are the right choice for you.
 We really look forward to meeting you.